christophsk/lsanomaly/README.rst

 Usage
 -----

-For those familiar with scikit-learn the interface will be familiar, in fact `lsanomaly` was built to be compatible with `sklearn` modules where applicable.
-Here is basic usage of `lsanomaly` to get started quick as possible.
+For those familiar with scikit-learn the interface will be familiar, in fact ``lsanomaly`` was built to be compatible with ``sklearn`` modules where applicable.
+Here is basic usage of ``lsanomaly`` to get started quick as possible.

 **Configuring the Model**

-LSAD provides reasonable default parameters when given an empty init or it can be passed values for `rho` and `sigma`.
+``lsanomaly`` provides reasonable default parameters when given an empty init or it can be passed values for ``rho`` and ``sigma``.
 The value rho controls sensitivity to outliers and sigma determines the ‘smoothness’ of the boundary.
-These values can be tuned to improve your results using `lsanomaly`.
+These values can be tuned to improve your results using ``lsanomaly``.

 .. code:: python